The Ultimate List of Medical Specialties and Subspecialties

 A comprehensive list of medical specialties

-Every medical specialist shares one common goal: to help patients get healthy or stay healthy.
+Every physician or medical specialist shares one common goal: to help patients get healthy or stay healthy.
 But each one has very specific skills and competencies that make them an integral member of the medical field.
 Learn more about each specialty and the subspecialties that fall underneath them.

 1. Allergy and Immunology